codeworkx/ramack-openhab2-addons/addons/binding/org.openhab.binding.resol/README.md

 _Provide a full usage example based on textual configuration files (*.things, *.items, *.sitemap)._

 ## TODO
-- cleanup unit unitfamily and type handling for channels
+- cleanup unit, unitfamily and type handling for channels
 - stop interpretation / close TCP connection to VBus adapter on dispose of the BridgeHandler
   * check if on thing removal (dispose) the BridgeHandler does not try to update it
 - check whether updates shall only be called on data change
 - updateStatus with details, e. g. updateStatus(ThingStatus.OFFLINE, ThingStatusDetail.COMMUNICATION_ERROR, "Could not control device at IP address x.x.x.x");
 - cleanup this README
+- write support for settable values

+- check whether there is a useful way to support/utilize events

 - test with multiple VBus bridges
 - remove adapterSerial from Bridge configuration parameters?